IIEleven11/StyleTTS2FineTune/README.md

+# StyleTTS2 Fine-Tuning Guide

-This repo serves the purpose of preparing a dataset and then the execution of the fine tuning using the StyleTTS2 process.
+This repository provides a guide on how to prepare a dataset and execute fine-tuning using the StyleTTS2 process.

-### 12/5/23 - Segmentation script was missing an "else".
-Should be working as intended now.
+## Changelog

+- **12/5/23**: Fixed a missing "else" in the Segmentation script.
-### 12/4/23 - A working (for my setup*) config_ft.yml file is in the tools folder if anyone needs a reference.
+- **12/4/23**: A working config_ft.yml file is available in the tools folder.

-### 12/2/23 Rewrote Segmentation and Transcription
+- **12/2/23**: Rewrote Segmentation and Transcription scripts.

+## Compatibility

-This works on WSL2 and Linux.
-Windows requires a bunch of other stuff, probably not worth it.
+The scripts are compatible with WSL2 and Linux.
+Windows requires additional dependencies and might not be worth the effort.

+## Setup

+### Environment Setup

-## Install conda/activate environment with python 3.10
+1. Install conda and activate environment with Python 3.10:
 - conda create --name dataset python==3.10
 - conda activate dataset

-## Install this version of Pytorch
+## Install Pytorch
 - pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118 -U

 ## Install whisperx/phonemize and segmentation packages